thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   testimonial: Lucy, Aus
   title: Happy Sailors
 meta:
-  description: If you are looking for the perfect birthday party venue on the Gold
+  description: "Private birthday party boat charters on the Gold Coast for groups
-    Coast then look no further.
-Sailing In Paradise can help to create a memorable birthday experience to share with family and friends aboard one of our beautiful boats.
+    of 10-42 guests.
+Celebrate with music, drinks, swimming stops and a relaxed premium atmosphere on board a luxury catamaran.   "
-  title: Gold Coast Birthday Party Cruise
+  title: Gold Coast Birthday Party Boat Charters Sailing in Paradise
 ---